JNPRAutomate/jmcom/README.md

 # Junos Mass Commander

+When operating a large network it is common that you will need to run a massive set of commands across a large set of devices.
+Examples of this are checking route tables, pulling configurations, or rebooting devices.
+All of these tasks can easily be accomplished with the Junos Mass Commander or jmcom.
+Some tasks that can accomplished with Junos Mass Commander:

  - Send commands to multiple hosts at the same time
     - All commands are issued to all connected devices simultaneously
     - It gives you the ability to check the state of multiple devices at the exact same time